Master of Social Work — Advanced Standing Program

 The course introduces students to the practitioner-researcher role.
 Professionals need to have an understanding of the basic experimental designs available for addressing practice questions about human behavior in social work settings.
 This course prepares students to conduct practice evaluation in micro, mezzo, and macro settings.
 The content of the course focuses on formulations, applications, and interpretations of single-case design research and program evaluation.
 This course, the second of a two-course sequence, develops skills in becoming effective producers of basic social work research.
 Prerequisite: SWKG 647

-This course is designed to provide an opportunity for social work students to apply academic learning to advanced professional social work practice in the area of their chosen concentration, Direct Practice or Community Practice, under the supervision of a qualified and experienced social work practitioner.
-Social Work 676 bridges classroom learning and the practice of social work through faculty coordination of the field experience and facilitation of the seminar sessions.
-SWKG 676, Advanced Internship I, is a required course for all students in the concentration year of the MSW program who have successfully completed the Foundation Year sequence of SWKG 576 and 577 or their equivalent.
-SWKG 676 consists of a minimum of 250 hours of applied learning in an agency field setting and a 2-hour integrative seminar that meets weekly at the university.
+This course is designed to provide an opportunity for social work students to apply academic learning to Advanced Generalist professional social work practice, under the supervision of a qualified and experienced social work practitioner.
+SWKG 676 bridges classroom learning and the practice of social work through faculty coordination of the practicum experience and facilitation of the seminar sessions.
+SWKG 676 is a required course for all students in the MSW program who have successfully completed the Generalist curriculum.
+SWKG 676 consists of a minimum of 280 hours of applied learning in an agency practicum setting and a 2-hour integrative seminar that meets weekly.
+Academic coursework will provide an increasing knowledge and skill base from which students serve individuals of all ages, families, groups, organizations, and communities in various agency settings.
 Additional course fee required.

 These courses are developed to provide social workers with in-depth knowledge on specific topics of interests in fields of practice.
-Examples of possible courses include: Child Welfare; Play Therapy; International Social Work; Gerontology; School Social Work; Substance Abuse; Death and Grief; Rationality, Arts and Spirituality Integrated Practice; Social Innovation and Entrepreneurship; Program Evaluation.
+Examples of possible courses include: Children's Issues; Gerontology; School Social Work; Substance Abuse; Death, Dying, and Grief; Rationality, Arts and Spirituality Integrated Practice; Poverty; Neurobiology and Trauma.

 These courses are developed to provide social workers with in-depth knowledge on specific topics of interests in fields of practice.
-Examples of possible courses include: Child Welfare; Play Therapy; International Social Work; Gerontology; School Social Work; Substance Abuse; Death and Grief; Rationality, Arts and Spirituality Integrated Practice; Social Innovation and Entrepreneurship; Program Evaluation.
+Examples of possible courses include: Children's Issues; Gerontology; School Social Work; Substance Abuse; Death, Dying, and Grief; Rationality, Arts and Spirituality Integrated Practice; Poverty; Neurobiology and Trauma.

 These courses are developed to provide social workers with in-depth knowledge on specific topics of interests in fields of practice.
-Examples of possible courses include: Child Welfare; Play Therapy; International Social Work; Gerontology; School Social Work; Substance Abuse; Death and Grief; Rationality, Arts and Spirituality Integrated Practice; Social Innovation and Entrepreneurship; Program Evaluation.
+Examples of possible courses include: Children's Issues; Gerontology; School Social Work; Substance Abuse; Death, Dying, and Grief; Rationality, Arts and Spirituality Integrated Practice; Poverty; Neurobiology and Trauma.

 This course prepares students to perform leadership and supervisory functions in public, nonprofit, and faith-based human service organizations.
 Specific attention is given to various theories of leadership, coaching, human resources, organizational development, resource management, and efforts to link human service organizations in an integrated community-wide service delivery system.
 Students analyze and evaluate selected leadership practices, and programs in their advanced internship agency and design strategies to maximize both their learning and performance in this and other settings.
 Students appraise their own personal values to assure continual professional development by critically assessing one’s leadership styles and skills to develop one’s approach to leadership.
 The course emphasizes the College of Social Work themes of integrating faith and practice, the strengths perspective, and building communities with an emphasis on servant leadership practices.